KLYT: The Calvary Chapel Era 2001–Present

 Later, KLYT's ownership by Calvary-Albuquerque became a key component of a pastoral shakeup at the church.
 In 2004, Calvary pastor Skip Heitzig left the church he founded to return to California.
 His hand-picked successor, Pete Nelson, later claimed that Heitzig asked to have KLYT's ownership transferred to a corporation he controlled.
 This transfer was voted down by local members of Calvary-Albuquerque's board.

 Since its transfer, KLYT's funding has come from the church's tithing and donations, as well as from the sale of merchandise related to Heitzig and the network of Calvary Chapel churches around the country.
 The station also runs a limited number of grant announcements from companies around Albuquerque that donate to the station.

 Despite the occasional turmoil throughout KLYT's three decades of youth-oriented radio programming, the station has maintained a strong standing in New Mexico's Evangelical community.
 It is often cited as one of the longest lasting stations of its kind, and has been periodically recognized by the Gospel Music Association and the National Religious Broadcasters association.

-On June 27, 2011 KLYT shifted its format to Christian rock, rebranded as "Static Radio."
+On June 27, 2011, KLYT shifted its format to Christian rock, rebranded as "Static Radio."
 The station's format targeted listeners ranging from middle school through college with a mix of Christian rock, pop and hip hop and also featured some select secular alternative rock songs labelled as "culture shock".

-On April 5, 2015 KLYT rebranded as "Star 88" and promoted itself as "Vertical Worship * Christian Hits * Fresh Indie" and featured contemporary Christian music and teaching programs shared with then sister station KNKT.
+On April 5, 2015, KLYT rebranded as "Star 88" and promoted itself as "Vertical Worship * Christian Hits * Fresh Indie" and featured contemporary Christian music and teaching programs shared with then sister station KNKT.

-On March 25, 2021 Calvary sold 107.1 KNKT to Bible Broadcasting Network.
-KLYT switched to a talk and bible teaching format as "The Light" on May 31, 2021 beginning at 5am.
+On March 25, 2021, Calvary sold 107.1 KNKT to Bible Broadcasting Network.
+KLYT switched to a talk and bible teaching format as "The Light" on May 31, 2021, beginning at 5am.
 Star 88 will continue as an online stream.
 The KNKT call letters were moved to satellite station 90.7 at Cannon AFB near Clovis (formerly KKCJ).

 Repeaters

-Two high-power radio stations repeat KLYT.
-KPKJ (88.5 FM), licensed to Mentmore, covers Gallup and Window Rock, Arizona, from a transmitter at Hunters Point, west of the Arizona-New Mexico state line.
+One high-power radio station repeats KLYT.
 KNKT (90.7 FM), licensed to Cannon Air Force Base, is a rimshot of the Clovis area.
+Another station, KPKJ (88.5 FM), licensed to Mentmore, was also a KLYT repeater until its license was cancelled in September 2023.
 Both facilities were originally owned by CSN International and then Calvary Chapel Costa Mesa when the latter acquired 26 full-power stations and another 25 translators in 2008.
 Calvary Albuquerque then bought them for $200,000 in 2010.

 Translators

 In addition to the main station, KLYT is relayed by an additional two translators to widen its broadcast area.

 Calvary has sold off most of its other translators that previously repeated KLYT.
-In 2012, after acquiring KKCJ, it sold K201CY, its translator in Clovis, to Grace Community Church of Amarillo.
+In 2012, after acquiring KKCJ, it sold K201CY, its translator in Clovis.
+K201CY was sold to Grace Community Church of Amarillo.
 The network donated nine translators, in locations including Alamogordo, Silver City, Roswell, and Alamosa, Colorado, to VCY America in 2019.